-On June 24, 1961, at the AAU Championships at Downing Stadium in New York City, Frank Budd became the first man to run the 100-yard dash in 9.2 seconds, setting a new world record (he is pictured above setting the world record).
+On June 24, 1961, at the AAU Championships at Downing Stadium in New York City, Frank Budd (second from right in the photo) became the first man to run the 100-yard dash in 9.2 seconds, setting a new world record (he is pictured above setting the world record).
 He broke the mark set by Mel Patton in 1948 that had stood for 13 years, equaled over that time by 12 other athletes.

 The honorific of “World’s Fastest Human” traditionally is bestowed upon the person who is the current world champion and/or world record holder in the 100-meter dash.
 In past years, that race was sometimes held over a distance of 100 yards before 100 meters eventually became the global standard.
 Jamaica’s Usain Bolt is currently the holder of that honorary title.
 But in 1961, the World’s Fastest Human was Frank Budd.